WOMOBO/php-coding-guidelines/docs/cors.md

 Access-Control-Allow-Origin: null | *
 ```

-Or you can determine by request header `Origin` dynamica
+Or you can determine by request header `Origin` dynamically.

+## Preflight OPTIONS for Range seek
+When use Range seek for cross-origin FLV file, `Range`